Freakazoid!: Premiere, cancellation, and syndication

 Freakazoid! premiered on Kids' WB's Saturday lineup on September 9, 1995.
 During its run, Freakazoid! came across problems of appealing to its target demographic, young children.
 Tom Ruegger said that Freakazoid! had done poorly in ratings because the audience that the series gathered was older than the target audience.
 Also, Freakazoid ran into timeslot problems.
 Writer John McCann said that the time slot of the series changed frequently: "They put it at eight o' clock in the morning, 3:30 in the afternoon, they shifted it all around; we couldn't even find it, and we wrote the thing".
 The series ran on Kids' WB until February 14, 1997, when it was canceled due to poor ratings, airing only one complete season and part of a second season.
 Rugg said the series' demise was the result of a combination of people not understanding the series, time slot changes, appealing to the wrong demographics, and that "(...) there aren't a lot of Nielsen boxes in federal prisons.
 Had there been, I'm telling you, we'd still be on the air today".
 However, the show was later picked up by Cartoon Network and was rebroadcast from April 5, 1997, until March 29, 2003.
 The series had a total number of 24 episodes.
 In 2006, Freakazoid! was one of the shows scheduled to be broadcast on the AOL broadband channel, In2TV.
 The show is currently available to stream for free on Tubi.
 In Italy, Freakazoid! along with Tiny Toon Adventures, Animaniacs and Pinky and the Brain, was shown on RAI and later Mediaset.
-In Japan, Freakazoid! along with Tiny Toon Adventures was shown on TV Asahi.
+As of 2016, the show also currently airs on Tooncast.
+Starting on June 25, 2024, the show aired on MeTV Toons.